-POSITION 1 will set the Y-position of CH1 provided there is YT-mode and the pushbutton CH1/2-CURSOR-TRACE SEPpushbutton 11 is not illuminated.
+POSITION 1 will set the Y-position of CH1 provided there is YT-mode and the pushbutton CH1/2-CURSOR-TRACE SEPpushbutton (11) is not illuminated.

-9.1.2 Y-position of 2nd time base B (TRACE SEP); channel 1 and channel 2

-The POSITION 1 control will assume the function of Y-position control of the channel 1 and channel 2 signal displayed by time base B in alternate time base mode after the following procedure.
+9.1.2 Y-position of 2nd time base B (TRACE SEP); channel 1 The POSITION 1 control will assume the function of Y-position control of the channel 1 signal displayed by time base B in alternate time base mode after the following procedure.
 This is convenient in order to be able to separate the displays of the (same) signal with both time bases on the screen.
-Press the HOR VAR pushbutton [26] > "Search".
-Press the CH1/2-CURSOR-TRACE SEP-pushbutton [11], select the function "TB B".
+Press the HOR VAR pushbutton 26 > "Search".
+Press the CH1/2-CUR-SOR-TRACE SEP-pushbutton 11, select the function "TB B".
 The pushbutton will light up green.